LaloGarces/Cryptocurrency-with-Python/README.md

 2. Creating the Blockchain and the Cryptocurrency.
 3. Mining the Blockchain.
 4. Decentralizing the Blockchain.
-5. Running the app/development with Flask and Postman.
+5. Running the demo with Flask and Postman.